laher/neorg-exec/README.md

 neorg-exec creates the ‘RESULTS’ keyword if one is not already there.

-This code began with [https://github.com/nvim-neorg/neorg/pull/618](@tamton-aquib's PR) - thanks to @tamton-aquib.
+This code began with [tamton-aquib's PR](https://github.com/nvim-neorg/neorg/pull/618) - thanks to @tamton-aquib.

 ## Installation